Chestnut Street Theatre: The New Theatre (First Chestnut Street Theatre)

 The Chestnut Street Theatre (originally named the New Theatre) was the brainchild of Thomas Wignell and Alexander Reinagle who in 1791 convinced a group of Philadelphia investors to build a theater suitable for Wignell's company to perform in.
 Wignell had not yet formed his company when the New Theatre was being set up to be built, but as the New Theater was being built, Wignell was in England recruiting actors to be a part of his company.
 The New Theater's design, modeled after the Theatre Royal, Bath, was made possible by John Inigo Richards, Wignell's brother-in-law, who obtained architect Thomas Greenway's original plans.

-The New Theatre was built on Chestnut Street near the corner of Sixth Street across from Congress Hall. $30,000 was raised for the construction of the building and the final touches were not completed until 1805 under architect Benjamin Henry Latrobe.
+The New Theatre was built on Chestnut Street near the corner of Sixth Street across from Congress Hall, and opened its doors on February 2, 1793. $30,000 was raised for the construction of the building and the final touches were not completed until 1805 under architect Benjamin Henry Latrobe.

 The stage ran with a depth of seventy-one feet and had a width of thirty feet.
 The three tiers of boxes could hold nine hundred people; the theatre itself was able to hold an audience of two thousand.
 There were multiple dressing rooms, two green rooms, and for the first time in America a large well-stocked wardrobe.
 There were two different entrances from the street for the theatre patrons, those going to the pit and those headed to the boxes.
 The entryway to the pit was only eighteen inches wide, a death trap in the event of a fire.
 Like English theatres the New Theatre on Chestnut Street had all the essentials.
 A proscenium with proscenium doors in the proscenium walls with a balcony overhead.
 Not long after its construction the New Theatre was often referred to as one of the Seven Wonders of America.

 A yellow fever epidemic spoiled the theater's debut in 1793, and its first regular season did not begin until the following year when the inaugural night's entertainment offered a double feature, John O'Keeffe's Castle of Andalusia and Hannah Cowley's Who's the Dupe?
 Over the following twenty-seven years the theater would become a showcase for works by local and national dramatist of the day.
 Hail to the Chief, the anthem that introduces and plays out the President of the United States debuted at this theatre.

 In 1816 the New Theatre became the first American theater to be illuminated by gas fixtures rather than candlelight or oil lamps.
 Four years later a suspicious fire destroyed the theater along with its library, music, scenery and costumes.
 The cause of the fire remained a mystery since the building had been vacant for several days while the company was engaged in Baltimore.